Skyway666/Input-Combos/README.md

 # Research about combos: Code implementation

-**Asside from providing the concept of how to implement combos from a generic code perspective, I will provide examples to implement it specifically in C++**
+**Aside from providing the concept of how to implement combos from a generic code perspective, I will provide examples to implement it specifically in C++**

 ## Input buffer

 In order to implement combos as well as directional inputs, we need to have an **input buffer**.
-The input buffer will store the inputs that the player has done the frames before the currently evaluated frane, and we can read it in any way we want to determine what actions to take.
+The input buffer will store the inputs that the player has done the frames before the currently evaluated frame, and we can read it in any way we want to determine what actions to take.

 This is done in this way because of two reasons:

 - Cancels and links require to be executed in a really specific frame.
 If we didn't implement the buffer, the player would have to introduce frame perfect inputs in order to perform them.
 On the other hand, with the buffer we can read inputs performed before the time of cancelling, and if the player has introduced the input within a certain window, allow the cancel to happen.
-The narrower the window is, the more precice the input has to be.
+The narrower the window is, the more precise the input has to be.

 - Directional inputs can be managed in two ways if we didn't have the input buffer.
 We could require the player to do the combination in three consecutive frames, which is really hard to execute, or we could allow it to happen when the combination is performed, regardless of the time that has passed between the different inputs, which would result in undesired directional inputs performed while playing.
-As you can see, both desitions are bad ones, so what we need to do is read the input buffer and if the player has introduced the input combination in a certain amount of time, execute the special action.
+As you can see, both decisions are bad ones, so what we need to do is read the input buffer and if the player has introduced the input combination in a certain amount of time, execute the special action.

 The code implementation of an input buffer is basically the concept of how a queue works.
 My approach in C++ was to create a ordinary array, and with a function introduce new elements at the end of the array and shift the other ones.
 The first element of the array is erased and substituted by the second one.
 Every frame, a new input is introduced, and if no input is introduced the elements are shifted anyways.
 This way we have stored